Deputy lieutenant: Overview

 Deputy lieutenants are nominated by a lord-lieutenant to assist with their duties (see the Lieutenancies Act 1997).
 Deputy lieutenants receive their commission of appointment via the appropriate government minister by command of the British monarch.
 In England and Wales, since November 2001, the minister responsible for most appointments is the Lord Chancellor, with exceptions such as the Chancellor of the Duchy of Lancaster.
 In Scotland, since July 1999, it has been the Scottish Ministers.

 Decades ago, a county could have as few as three deputy lieutenants.
 Today, there may be more than a dozen, as their number is proportional to the county's population.
 Deputy lieutenants tend to be people who either have served the local community, or have a history of public service in other fields.

-Deputy lieutenants represent the lord-lieutenant in his or her absence, including at local ceremonies and official events, from opening exhibitions to inductions of vicars (as requested by the Church of England).
+Deputy lieutenants represent the lord-lieutenant in their absence, including at local ceremonies and official events, from opening exhibitions to inductions of vicars (as requested by the Church of England).
 They must live within their lieutenancy area, or within 7 mi of its boundary.
 Their appointments do not terminate with any change of lord-lieutenant, but they are legally required to retire at age 75.